-The Electric Vehicle ("EV") Law established goals to encourage the State-owned nonemergency light duty vehicles EV adoption.
-The law calls for at least 25 percent of the fleet to be plug-in electric vehicles by 2025 and 100 percent by 2035.
-In order to achieve those goals, the BPU will establish a program in FY22 to assist in funding the increased up-front costs associated with the adoption of light-duty EVs for the State fleet.
+The Electric Vehicle ("EV") Act established goals to encourage the electrification of the State's non-emergency light-duty fleet vehicles.
+The EV Act calls for at least 25 percent of the fleet to be plug-in electric vehicles by 2025 and 100 percent by 2035.
+To achieve these goals, the BPU will establish a program in FY22 to assist in funding the increased up-front costs associated with the adoption of light-duty EVs for the State's fleets.
+By making the switch to EVs, fleets can realize the benefits of decreased fueling and maintenance costs while also decreasing their emissions and acting as a role model for local residents.

-Clean Fleet Program
+Clean Fleet Electric Vehicle Incentive Program

 In FY20 and FY21, the BPU utilized USDOE funds to start a pilot program to incentivize EV adoption in local and State government fleets, referred to as the Clean Fleet Electric Vehicle Incentive Program ("Clean Fleet Program").
+The primary goal of the Clean Fleet Program is to improve New Jersey's air quality and assist local and State government authorities' transition to electrically fueled fleets.
+The original iteration of the program launched on December 1, 2019, and has, to date, assisted over twenty-five entities to purchase a battery vehicle and/or charging equipment.

 As this program directly impacts the goals set forth in the EV Act (L. 2019, c.
-362), specifically promoting EV adoption in State and local government fleets, the Clean Fleet Program will continue in FY22 under NJCEP.
+362), specifically promoting EV adoption in State and local government fleets, the Clean Fleet Program will continue in FY22 under the NJCEP.
 Eligible entities for this incentive will be municipalities, local schools, municipal commissions, State agencies or boards, State commissions, State universities, community colleges, and county authorities.
+Under the Clean Fleet Program, State Fleets will have a budget of \$6 million and local entities will have a budget of \$1 million.

-Through a rolling application process, applicants may apply for a \$4,000 incentive for up to two (2) light-duty vehicles.
-Grants will be awarded on a rolling basis, with priority given to applications which fulfill the following criteria.
-For grants associated with EVs, priority will be given to applicants who would be adding their first EV to their fleet.
+Through a rolling application process, applicants may apply for a \$4,000 incentive for up to two (2) light-duty battery electric vehicles as well an incentive for one EV charger in amount of \$1,500.
+The maximum grant amount per year for the Clean Fleet Program (two battery electric vehicles and one EV charger) is \$9,500.
+Grants will be reviewed by a committee, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.

-Awards shall be in the form of a reimbursement, based on proof of purchase of a new eligible vehicle and/or charging station.
+Awards shall be in the form of a reimbursement, based on proof of purchase of a new eligible battery electric vehicle and/or charging equipment.
 All applicants will be required to complete a Grant Reimbursement Form in order to receive their grant award.
-The vehicle listed on the application should be the same year, make, and model listed on the Grant Reimbursement Request Form.
+The vehicle listed on the application is required to be the same year, make, and model listed on the Grant Reimbursement Form.
 Eligible vehicle(s) must be purchased and received in order to submit the Grant Reimbursement Form.